DuvanSGF/Django-with-Admin-LTE/readme.md

 ## Future

-* Upgrade Django-with-Admin-LTE with to Django 2.0 and Python 3.6.
+* Upgrade Django-with-Admin-LTE to Django 2.0 and Python 3.6.

 * Remove Smart-selects Module.